- Full Itinerary

 Itineraries are guidelines; variations in itinerary may occur to account for weather, road conditions, closures, etc. and to maximize your experience.

 Welcome to Lisbon, Portugal.
-Today we travel to our lodgings in Alcochete (about ten miles from the airport).
+Today we meet you at either the Lisbon Airport or if you’ve arrived early, your Lisbon hotel, for travel to our lodgings in Alcochete (about ten miles from the airport).
 You may recognize the name of this small city for its association with Europe’s second longest bridge, the Vasco da Gama Bridge, which spans the Tagus River with its impressive cable-stay construction.
 It is a charming location and gives us close access to the Tagus Estsuary.

 Accommodations in Alcochete (D)